 The housing comprises around 35% of your total living cost in Poland.
 You can choose from private rental apartments as well as university residence halls.
 Student residence permit halls are cost-effective at 60-150 EUR/month.

 Typically, international students spend around100 to 150 EUR in a month in food expenditure.
 You can shop from cheaper shops and cook food yourself to save some bucks here.

 Tesco, Leclerc, Carrefour, and Auchan are some popular, cost-effective supermarkets.
 A one time meal would usually cost you 5 EUR while you can order a three-time meal at 20 EUR.

 The most budget-friendly way of travel for students in public transport.
 It costs just 50 EUR for a complete 6-month semester pass.
 The panoramic views and routes also allow you to walk through foot nearby.

 You would have to buy supplementary study material like books, magazines, research, and more during your course.
 Some of the books are available for rent at the libraries.
 You can also buy old books from bookstores to save quite a few bucks here.

 Yes, you can support yourself during your course in Poland using funding programs and scholarships.

-You can also choose from other scholarship programs that we at Kansas would suggest to you.
+You can also choose from other scholarship programs that we at visa studio would suggest to you.

 Visa Studio is the best Consulting firm for Students and working professionals in Dubai.
 We offer professional guidance through our highly experience and knowledgeable staff, we have previously delivered many successful applications.
 Our success rate is 100%.